-Effective for the period of office starting at the annual general meeting of shareholders in 2017, at least CHF 30,000 of the total compensation (2016: 20 percent of total compensation) is paid in the form of registered A shares of Bossard Holding AG.
-Members of the board of directors may elect to receive up to CHF 60,000 (in total) of their total compensation in shares (2016: up to 50 percent of total compensation).
+Effective for the period of office starting at the annual general meeting of shareholders in 2018, at least CHF 30,000 of the total compensation is paid in the form of registered A shares of Bossard Holding AG.
+Members of the board of directors may elect to receive up to CHF 60,000 of their total compensation in shares.
 The shares are subject to a restriction period of three years during which they can not be sold, transferred or pledged.
 The restriction period also applies in case of termination of mandate, except in case of termination following death where the restriction immediately lapses.
 The shares are priced at their market value, determined at the end of February of each year based on the average share price over the previous ten trading days, less a discount of approximately 16 percent for the three-year restriction period as permitted under Swiss tax law.

 The decision on the proportion of compensation to be paid in shares (at least CHF 30,000 up to CHF 60,000 of total compensation) is made the day after the annual general meeting of shareholders.
-The shares required for the share plan are purchased on the market by Bossard Holding AG.
+Bossard Holding AG acquires the shares required for the share plan from its own stock of treasury shares or share purchases on the market.